Concordcash/Concord-Gui-Wallet/README.md

 ## Information
 ### Concord

-The Future Of Blockchain Banking
+The Future Of Blockchain

 Concord is a decentralized cryptocurrency based on the cryptonote protocol.
 Concord is the complete solution for your blockchain Banking, Payment, and Messaging needs.
-Concord allows you to earn interest from depositing CCR into your Block-Length-Interest account.
 It also provides instant privacy protected peer-to-peer transactions as well as untraceable/self-destructive encrypted messaging, with extremely low processing fees in a decentralized network.

 - Coin Name: Concord
-- Genesis Date: 25-02-19
+- Genesis Date: 15-July-2021
 - Ticker: CCR
 - Address Prefix: CCR
 - POW Algo: Cryptonight Fast
 - Block Time: 180 seconds
 - Max Supply: 100 million
-- Block Reward: smoothly increasing, starting from 5 all the way up-to 50
+- Block Reward: 5-50
 - Ports:
 - P2P: 33526
 - RPC: 33590